 Note:Your theme file structure may be different from the screenshot posted below.
 It is best to reference your theme’s readme file to uncover where various aspects of your theme live.

 Each file contained within your theme represents a different piece of your blog, and does different things.
 For example, if you wanted to add specific code snippet to your blog’s homepage, you would need to edit your index.hbs file, which controls the homepage output.
 You can read a full breakdown of the Ghost file structure, here.

 Editing the layout and style of your theme

 To edit your theme’s layout and style, you will need to become familiar with HTML, CSS and the templating system that Ghost uses called Handlebars.
 If you are new to using HTML, CSS or Handlebars, we’ve provided some helpful resources to get you started.
-If you get stuck along the way while editing your theme’s code, you can always reach out the Ghost community over on Slack.
+If you get stuck along the way while editing your theme’s code, you can always reach out the Ghost community over on our forum.